Summarize this content with AI:

 Follow these simple rules to get your message right every time 👇

-• Let them know ASAP: The sooner you reach out, the more flexibility the other person has to adjust.
-Cancelling at the last minute can be disruptive and cause unnecessary stress.
+• Let them know ASAP.
+The sooner you reach out, the more flexibility the other person has to adjust.
+Last-minute cancellations are disruptive—even a short heads-up makes a big difference.

-• Take accountability: Even if the conflict wasn’t completely your fault, own the situation and apologize for the inconvenience.
-Taking responsibility shows professionalism and builds trust with clients and colleagues.
+• Take accountability.
+Even if the conflict wasn't entirely your fault, own the situation and apologize for the inconvenience.
+It shows professionalism and builds trust.

-• Be polite but confident: You can reschedule without sounding uncertain or overly apologetic.
-Stay professional and keep the tone positive.
+• Be polite but confident.
+You can reschedule without sounding uncertain or excessively apologetic.
+One sincere apology is professional.
+Three starts to feel like too much.

-• Offer new times (or include your booking link): Make it easy for them to choose a new slot.
-Share your calendar booking link to avoid the hassle of back-and-forth emails trying to agree on the new time.
+• Offer new times—or share your booking link.
+Don't leave the other person to figure out the next steps.
+Suggest two or three specific time slots, or share your calendar booking link so they can pick a time that works for them directly.
 Don’t have one?
 Try YouCanBookMe (YCBM)—an online scheduling tool that lets you create a free booking page and share a simple booking link with your clients.

 Create your free booking page